Unfortunately, there are appliances you shouldn't buy.

 The glass extension does not provide much capture.

 Buy a wood hood.
 Just be sure it is 24 inches deep with the appropriate amount of CFM.

 Bonus Issues to be Wary of in 2022

 You now have the base concepts of what to avoid and a better framework for your space.
 I will leave you some added planning resources at the bottom of this article.

 You have run the gauntlet and have designed a decent space.

 Many of these problems are annoying yet manageable.
-Air frying modes, for example, don't work, but the rest of the stove functions do.
+Air fry, for example, doesn't work, but the rest of the stove functions do.

 I can always say that the steam oven will add to my resale.
 It's also a great place to hide my daughter's chocolate bears.

-We never use it, so she doesn't think to look.
+We are never in it, so she doesn't think to look.

-Plan those well, as they will go a long way to enjoying your kitchen and the rest of your home.
+Plan well.
+It will go a long way to enjoying your kitchen and the rest of your home.